 Solution: An egg.

-Riddle: If two’s a company, and three’s a crowd, what are 4 and 5?
+Riddle: If two’s company, and three’s a crowd, what are four and five?

 Only Going Up

 Riddle: What goes up but never comes back down?

 Solution: Your age!

 The Shorter Word